 5 Content Marketing Tactics the Connected Generation Can’t Resist

-The point is, a little bit of personality… a little bit of behind the scenes… a little bit of who you are as a person builds intimacy with readers and the deeper relationship the Connected Generation is looking for.
+The point is, a little bit of personality… a little bit of behind the scenes… a little bit of who you are as a person (even if you’re one person in a huge corporate brand) builds intimacy with readers and the deeper relationship the Connected Generation is looking for.

 2) Vulnerability / Humility

-When we step off our soapbox and discuss the years of struggling and learning it took to achieve our expertise, success becoming more attainable to our audience… and we’ve positioned ours self to be a resource.
+When we step off our soapbox and discuss the years of struggling and learning it took to achieve our expertise, success becomes more attainable to our audience… and we’ve positioned ourself to be a resource.

 3) Rich Media